Ryan Seymour: College career

 Seymour graduated from Vanderbilt University with a Bachelor of Science degree in December 2012.

 Professional career

-2013 NFL Draft

-Seymour was drafted 220th overall by the Seattle Seahawks in the 2013 NFL Draft.

 Seattle Seahawks

-He was selected by the Seattle Seahawks in the seventh round (220nd pick overall) of the 2013 NFL Draft.
+He was selected by the Seattle Seahawks in the seventh round (220nd pick overall) of the 2013 NFL draft.

 On August 31, 2013, Seymour was released by the Seahawks, and was re-signed to the Seahawks practice squad on September 11, 2013.

 San Francisco 49ers

 On December 10, 2013, the San Francisco 49ers signed Seymour from the Seattle Seahawks' practice squad.

 Cleveland Browns

 Seymour was claimed off waivers by the Cleveland Browns on August 31.
 He was waived on September 9, 2014, and re-signed to the 53 man roster on October 17, 2014.

 On August 17, 2015, Seymour was suspended without pay for the first four games of the regular season for violating the NFL policy on performance-enhancing substances and was subsequently waived by the Cleveland Browns on August 27, 2015.